Table of contents

 Enable integration between Workload Security Scanner and SAP NetWeaver

-3. Install the agent on an SAP application server that's running one of the supported operating systems.
+3. Install the agent on an SAP application server running one of the supported operating systems.
 See Install the agent.

 4. Add the SAP server to Workload Security and activate the agent on the SAP server.
 See Add the SAP server to Workload Security and activate the agent.